MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Type signature

-As was in the previous lesson, you can specify type of any expression directly or by it's name via `::` operator-like keyword "has-type".
+As was in the previous lesson, you can specify a type of an expression directly or by its name via `::` operator-like keyword "has-type".
 It is mandatory only in case of ambiguity because Haskell's type system has type inference (it can analyze what type the expression should have).
 Type of expression cannot change - it is static typing.

 ```haskell
 a :: Integer